Sixteen Candles: Plot

-In suburban Chicago, high school sophomore Samantha "Sam" Baker is hopeful her 16th birthday is the beginning of a great new year, but is shocked when her family forgets the occasion because her older, beautiful, self-absorbed sister Ginny is getting married the next day.
+In suburban Chicago, high school sophomore Samantha "Sam" Baker is hopeful her 16th birthday is the beginning of a great new year, but shocked when her family forgets the occasion because her older, beautiful, self-absorbed sister Ginny is getting married the next day.

-At school, Sam fills out a friend's sex quiz where she reveals her crush on senior Jake Ryan.
-Meanwhile, Jake, having noticed Sam's looks at him, asks his friend Rock about her.
-Rock dismisses her as an immature child, but Jake says he is frustrated by his girlfriend Caroline's partying ways.
-On the bus ride home, Sam fends off repeated flirtations from geeky freshman Ted.
+At school, Sam fills out a friend's sex quiz where she reveals her crush on senior classmate Jake Ryan.
+Meanwhile, Jake, having noticed how Sam looks at him, asks his friend Rock about her.
+Rock dismisses her as immature, and reminds him he is already in a relationship with another popular girl, but Jake says he is frustrated by Caroline's partying.
+On the bus ride home, Sam fends off flirtations from geeky freshman Ted.

-At home, Sam's day gets worse when she discovers she must sleep on the sofa because her grandparents and a foreign exchange student named Long Duk Dong are all staying at the house for the wedding.
-She is further upset when her grandparents also do not remember her birthday and have Dong go with her to a dance at school that night.
+At home, Sam's day gets worse when she discovers she must sleep on the sofa because her grandparents, who are traveling with a foreign exchange student named Long Duk Dong, are staying in her bedroom while in town for the wedding.
+She is further upset when her grandparents do not remember her birthday and have Dong go with her to a dance at school that night.

-At the dance, Sam pines for Jake while Dong has attracted the powerful and strong jock, Marlene.
-Ted, in an effort to impress his friends Bryce and Wease, dances with Sam, who runs off in tears.
-In an effort to salvage his reputation with all the geeks, Ted bets Bryce and Wease a dozen floppy disks that he will get physical with Sam before the dance ends.
+At the dance, Sam pines for Jake while Dong has attracted the strong jock, Marlene.
+Ted, trying to impress his friends Bryce and Wease, tries to dance with Sam, who runs off in tears.
+In an effort to salvage his reputation with the geeks, Ted bets Bryce and Wease floppy disks he will get physical with Sam before the dance ends.
 As proof, Bryce and Wease demand Sam's underwear.
 Jake asks Ted about Sam, having seen them dancing.

 Ted apologizes to Sam, who opens up about her family forgetting her birthday and her crush on Jake.
 Ted tells her that Jake asked about her and Sam is shocked and asks what Ted thinks she should do.
-Despite his genuine interest in Sam, Ted encourages her to talk to Jake, and she agrees.
-Before she leaves, he gets her underwear to win his bet and he, Bryce, and Wease charge the other freshmen boys a dollar to see it.
-Meanwhile, Sam tries to approach Jake, but loses her nerve and runs off.
+Despite his interest in Sam, Ted encourages her to talk to Jake, and she agrees.
+Before she leaves, he gets her underwear to win his bet and he, Bryce, and Wease charge other freshmen boys a dollar to see it.
+Sam tries to approach Jake, but loses her nerve.
 Jake and Caroline leave the dance, leaving Sam thinking Jake does not like her, and vice-versa.